The History of Ohio, Kentucky and Indiana Haunts

 Barnum’s American Museum and 9 other buildings would burn to the ground on July 13th, 1865.
 The cost of damages was $1,000,000 which is $15,000,000 in today’s economy.
 The incredible aquarium, beautiful exotic animals, large lecture hall and creepy oddities would burn to a crisp.
 In 23 years, nearly 40,000,000 people paid to see the museum.
 P.T.
 Barnum would eventually create Barnum’s Traveling Museum in 1870.

 His museum would join forces with James Bailey and James Hutchinson in 1881.
 In 1888 it would become Ringling Brothers and Barnum & Bailey Circus.
 This three ring circus was a huge success and featured animals, acrobats, clowns, jugglers, freaks and more.
 It wasn’t much different from the circus people experience today.
-In May of 2017, The Greatest Show on Earth will close forever due to a decline in ticket sales and high operating costs.
+On May 21st, 2017, The Greatest Show on Earth closed forever due to a decline in ticket sales and high operating costs.
+Its final performance took place at the Nassau Veterans Memorial Coliseum in Uniondale, NY and it ended with the singing of Auld Lang Syn.
 Ringling Bros. and Barnum & Bailey Circus started as a traveling museum and will never be forgotten.

 It wouldn’t be until 1859 that the United States started to celebrate Halloween on October 31st.
 Prior to that it was known as All Hallow’s, All Hallows Eve or All Saints Day and it was on November 1st.
 All Souls Day was celebrated on November 2nd.
 Halloween was the anniversary of the good old scotch time when elves, fairies, goblins, devils and witches stalked the earth and held a grand pow-wow.
 Halloween was the night where spirits walked the earth.
 It was an ancient festival where young boys would pound on doors, block streets and commit mischief.
 It wasn’t uncommon for kids to destroy cabbage heads and property.